BKP’s partners and research team

 The Research Council of Norway (RCN) has granted 10 million NOK to the University Museum of Bergen and the research project The Borgund Kaupang Prosject.
 Life and death of a small town in the periphery of medieval Europe.
 Curation, research and dissemination.
 The project has its point of outset in the large body of archaeological finds from 31 field seasons (from 1912-2014) in Borgund by Ålesund.

 The Borgund Kaupang Project (BKP) is administered and coordinated by the University Museum of Bergen, University of Bergen.
 Project leader is Professor Dr. Gitte Hansen, a medieval archaeologist at the museum.
-The Museums at Sunnmøre, The Osterøy Museum/Museumssenteret i Hordaland, The Bryggens Museum/Bymuseet i Bergen and the Haffenreffer Museum at Brown University in USA are partners in the project.
+Middelaldermuseet/Viti, the Osterøy Museum/Museumssenteret i Hordaland, The Bryggens Museum/Bymuseet i Bergen and the Haffenreffer Museum at Brown University in USA are partners in the project.

-The BKP’s research team comprises two Ph.D. students financed by the RCN as well as both young and established researchers and artisans (archaeology, geology, history, art history, Old Norse studies, osteology, textile production/weaving).
-The latter team members have their own salaries from the university-, museum- and cultural heritage sectors in Norway, USA and Iceland.
-The project has an international scientific reference group with researchers from the university- and museum sectors in Finland, Austria and Belgium.
+The BKP’s research team comprises Ph.D. students as well as both young and established researchers and artisans (archaeology, geology, history, art history, Old Norse studies, osteology, textile production/weaving).
+The latter team members have their own salaries from the university-, museum- and cultural heritage sectors in Norway, USA, Scotland and Iceland.
+The project has an international scientific reference group with researchers from the university- and museum sectors in Finland, Germany and Belgium.

 The Borgund Kaupang Project is part of the Medieval Research Cluster at the University of Bergen